GantedaAravind/DSANotes/03_Cycle_Sort.md

 - Works **best** when elements are in range **\[0, N-1]** or **\[1, N]**.
 - Elements should be **distinct** (basic version).

 ---

-Sure!
-Here's the problem **"Cycle Sort"** explained in the exact structured format you're using — intuitive, visual, and with clean JavaScript code.

----